RuanEmanuell/rtchat/README.md

 ### RTChat

-A project to study using Firebase alongside with Flutter.
+A project to study using Google Firebase and Firestore alongside with Flutter.